tfardet/NNGT/doc/developer/library_shipping.rst

 * NNGT can be used in pure-python mode on any platform
 * Compilation of the multithreading algorithms can also be done on all available platforms
-* To simplify things, precompiled binaries for Linux and Mac (@todo windows) are provided directly on PyPi.
+* To simplify things, precompiled binaries for Linux (@todo MacOS/Windows) are provided directly on PyPi.